 Beleaguered ISO speaker William Levinson is making a fuss over a parody graphic we ran some time ago, which commented on ISO’s impossible-to-comply-with copyright policies, while mashing it up with a Microsoft ad that was running abound the same time.
 He’s demanding that ISO have me prosecuted, and he’s opened up an entire website in the Bahamas dedicated to trying to have other people arrest and sue me.
 (Yes, it’s ironic that Levinson is literally violating international trademark and copyright laws by engaging in bad faith “cybersquatting” of an Oxebridge domain name, all while trying to pose as an expert on international trademark and copyright law.
 But that will all get sorted soon enough.)

-Here’s the graphic in question, that has Levinson’s arteries in full-blown overpump mode:
+Here’s the graphic which has Levinson’s arteries in full-blown overpump mode:

 Levinson claims that this graphic induces people to steal ISO standards, and as a result I should be sued or arrested or catwhipped or something, even though the graphic says nothing of the sort.
 Nor did the accompanying article in which it appeared.
 Ignoring Levinson’s utter inability to parse humor, it’s worth further discussion because in reality, 100% of the customers ISO has ever had have violated their copyright policy because — wait for it — it’s batshit.